near/nft-bid-market/quick-reference.md

 ```
 He set the minimal price to `10000` and minimal step `1000`.
 Everyone should see the price as `10300` and minimal step `1030` (because it includes protocol fee).
 The duration `60000000000` corresponds to 1 minute.
 You can't set the duration lower than that.
 One can set the specific start time, otherwise the auction starts as soon as the command is run.
 He also specified the `buy_out_price`, meaning that anyone can buy the token by this price.

-`CONTRACT_PARENT` can cancel his auction before the end in case there is no bid:
+`CONTRACT_PARENT` can cancel his auction before it has reached its end.
+It is possible only in case there is no bid for this auction:
 ```bash
 near call $MARKET_CONTRACT_ID cancel_auction '{"auction_id": "1"}' --accountId $CONTRACT_PARENT --depositYocto 1
 ```